Magnesium acetate

-Anhydrous magnesium acetate has the chemical formula Mg(C_{2}H_{3}O_{2})_{2} and in its hydrated form, magnesium acetate tetrahydrate, it has the chemical formula Mg(CH_{3}COO)_{2} • 4H_{2}O. In this compound magnesium has an oxidation state of +2.
+Anhydrous magnesium acetate has the chemical formula Mg(CH3COO)2 and in its hydrated form, magnesium acetate tetrahydrate, it has the chemical formula Mg(CH3COO)2*4H2O.
+In this compound magnesium has an oxidation state of +2.
 Magnesium acetate is the magnesium salt of acetic acid.
 It is deliquescent and upon heating, it decomposes to form magnesium oxide.
 Magnesium acetate is commonly used as a source of magnesium in biological reactions.

 Physical properties

 Magnesium acetate appears as white hygroscopic crystals.
 It smells like acetic acid and is soluble in water.
 When it is in an aqueous solution its pH will be on the alkaline side of neutral.

 Storage

 Due to the fact that it is very hygroscopic, it must be stored away from water.
 It is also incompatible with strong oxidizers and should not be mixed with them.

 Synthesis

 Synthesis of magnesium acetate from the reaction of magnesium hydroxide with acetic acid.

 Magnesium carbonate suspended in distilled water with 20% acetic acid solution.

 Reacting metallic magnesium with acetic acid dissolved in dry benzene causes magnesium acetate to form along with the release of hydrogen gas.